santiagoAlvz/GoodWillHunting/README.md

 More details on how this program builds a solution can be found [here](https://santiagoalvz.wordpress.com/the-good-will-hunting-problem/).

+A demo of the program in operation can be seen [here](https://youtu.be/_N6dCG2ewvg).

+## Building
+This program is based on Meson.
+To build it, download the source, and enter the main directory.
+Then, run `meson build`, and `ninja -C build`.
+This will create a new directory called build and a subdirectory named `src`, which contains the executable.
+For this to work, you must have meson and ninja installed.

 ## Arguments
 The program expects at least one argument, n, which stands for the number of nodes of the trees to be generated.